MotiejusJurkus/investment_tracker/README.md

 Updates:
 1. Added class PortfolioManager and main menu
 2. Implemented API
-3. Added Portfolio.json, updated calculator.
+3. Added Portfolio.json, updated calculator
+4. Added validation and automatic detection if trying to add stock or crypto.
+When checking portfolio, now shows price change from entry.